Objectives of the service

 Space Added Value

-- Weather data are used to support the energy dispatching service.
-Information regarding the current environmental condition (in conjunction with local sensors for specific areas) can be used to estimate the current capacities of the overhead lines.
+Weather data are used to support the energy dispatching service with information about the current environmental conditions.
+In conjunction with local sensors for specific areas, this information can be used to estimate the current capacities of the overhead lines.

 The GridWatch Demonstration Project successfully demonstrated three elements: